Loading course content...

 }In this example, we have two <p> elements, p1 and p2, and their font sizes are defined to be twice the size of their parents (2em).

 The parent of p1 is <body>, whose font size is not defined in this case.
-When not defined, the font size will be 16px by default, which means p1 will be 32px.
+When not defined, the font size defaults to 16px, so p1 will be 32px.

 The parent of p2 is <div>, whose font size is set to 10px, which makes p2 to be 20px.

 rem, on the other hand, is relative to the root element.
-This will give you a consistent reference across the entire HTML document, making it the most popular unit when defining font size.
+This will give you a consistent reference throughout the HTML document, making it the most popular unit for defining font size.

 div {